He arahina ke tatou ki te huarahi nei,

 I wanted to find out how Māori young people were experiencing these economic shocks and in 2016 began planning a new study that would take me back into the lives of Māori youth and their communities.
 In many respects— this was Through Our Eyes Redux— I wanted to know how everyday life had altered for young Māori since I had conducted the 2005 Through Our Eyes study but I also wanted to gauge the degree of hope they felt about the years ahead.
-This study is called Ngā moemoea ō āpōpō: Taiohi Māori and the future [Dreaming of tomorrow: Māori youth and the future] and it will run until 2019.
+This study is called Ngā moemoea ō āpōpō: Taiohi Māori and the future [Dreaming of tomorrow: Māori youth and the future] and it wrapped up in August 2019.

 Here is a snapshot of the aims of the study:

 I expected to find economic and social inequality more deeply entrenched in New Zealand’s small towns and cities than when I had conducted the 2005 Through Our Eyes study, but still I was not prepared for some of the stories I heard.
 During the study, we spent time with taiohi Māori living in the economic margins and often struggling to cope with unemployment, a broken social welfare system and a growing social divide.
 In those environments, we saw courage and hope — often mixed in fairly equal parts with anxiety or despair.
 In other communities, Māori young people and their families were managing well but many still found the economics of growing up in New Zealand increasingly difficult.

 Thanks to research funding from Ngā Pae o te Māramatanga, I was able to work with a larger team than I had in 2005.
 Between 2017 and 2019, I was joined by Professors Huia Jahnke (Massey University), Professor Patricia Johnston (Te Whare Wānanga o Awanuiārangi) and my colleague, Dr Adreanne Ormond (Victoria University of Wellington).
 Dr Fiona Beals (WelTec) advised us as we developed project methodologies.